Children's Advocacy Resource Center

-· “The Road Ahead,” for children ages six to twelve who are in an out-of-home placement, explaining to the child the possible results of their court proceedings;
+· “The Road Ahead,” for children ages six to twelve who are in an out-of-home placement.
+Explains to the child the possible results of their court proceedings.

-· “Being a Kid Isn't Easy,” addressing the emotional issues children encounter when their parents are divorcing; and
+· “Being a Kid Isn't Easy,” addressing the emotional issues children face when their parents are divorcing.

 · “Planning Your Future,” intended for children over twelve who are either anticipating or involved in aging out of the foster care system.
 Focuses on resources in northeast Kansas.

 Thanks to the Legacy of Justice Foundation!

-Alex Goes to Court, designed to help children understand the court procedures involved in Child-In-Need-of-Care (CINC) cases, has been a hugely popular coloring book for children and tool for Guardians ad Litem.
+► Alex Goes to Court is designed to help children understand the court procedures involved in Child-In-Need-of-Care (CINC) cases.
+It has been a hugely popular coloring book for children and tool for Guardians ad Litem.